IHE Devices

 On receipt of the message, the Consumer parses and extracts the association details before returning an appropriate commit-level acknowledgement to the Manager.
 If the message is semantically and syntactically valid, the Consumer returns a positive acknowledgement and utilizes the record of the beginning or ending of the association and the effective time for the specified patient and device.
 If the message is invalid, the Consumer returns a negative acknowledgement.
 Once the commit-level acknowledgement is received by the Manager, it records that the message was delivered to the Consumer along with the corresponding acknowledgement code.

-Editor: Insert in Section 3 of IHE DEV TF Vol 2 as new Section 3.19
+Editor: Insert in Section 3 of DEV TF-2 as new Section 3.19

 3.19 Filter Associations [DEV-19]